 - There are no exemptions from the experiential components of our program.
 In the unlikely event an admitted candidate was granted exemption for all Year 1 courses, they would still be required to complete EPE1 (Early Practice Experience) before proceeding to Year 2.

-Candidates Who Have Graduated From a Pharmacy Degree Program Outside of Canada
+Candidates Who Have Graduated From a Pharmacy Degree Program

-- Candidates who have graduated from a non-Canadian pharmacy program who wish to become licensed in Canada must follow the procedures as set out by the Pharmacy Examining Board of Canada (PEBC).
+- Candidates who have graduated from a pharmacy degree program who wish to become licensed in Canada must follow the procedures as set out by the Pharmacy Examining Board of Canada (PEBC).
 If your credentials are recognized you will be allowed to write the relevant Board Exams (Evaluating and/or Qualifying Exam).
 For more information on this process, please visit the PEBC website.

 Note that the Leslie Dan Faculty of Pharmacy does not conduct evaluation of international pharmacy degrees.